PangTree/PangTreeGUI/README.md

 # PangtreeVis

 ## About
-PangtreeVis is a web-browser tool.
+PangTreeGUI is a web-browser tool.
 It enables direct calling [PangtreeBuild](https://github.com/PangTree/PangTreeBuild) but also loading the JSON file which is the result of calling PangtreeBuild.

 ## Installation (linux)